Patriot Power Greens Review: Ingredients, Benefits & Side Effects

-While Patriot Power Greens is a very healthy superfood formula, there are a few precautions and side effects to be aware of, some of which at least I think should be stated on the label for customer safety.
+While Patriot Power Greens is a great superfood formula, there are a few precautions and side effects to be aware of, some of which at least I think should be stated on the label for customer safety.

 People with thyroid issues, like Graves disease or other forms of hypothyroidism, should definitely discuss taking this product with their doctor before buying it due to the iodine content from the sea vegetables it contains.

-Likely due to the high inulin prebiotic content, some reviewers have reported side effects like bloating, intestinal distress, bad gas and even diarrhea from taking this formula.
+Likely due to the high inulin prebiotic content, some customers have reported side effects like bloating, intestinal distress, bad gas and even diarrhea from taking this formula.

 This is possibly from excessive bad bacteria in the colon that prebiotics may help address in the longer term.
-Initially though, if experiencing side effects like these, it’s best to lower the dosage significantly until symptoms subside, then slowly increase dosage to tolerance over several weeks.
+If experiencing side effects like these, it’s best to lower the dosage significantly until symptoms subside, then slowly increase dosage to tolerance over several weeks.

 Some customer feedback also complains of a feeling of nausea after taking Power Greens.
 If fairly quick in onset, this may be due to an allergy to one of the fruits, vegetables or herbal ingredients, or possibly too much iodine added to a diet already high in it.

-More likely though, particularly if it’s nausea several hours after taking Patriot Power Greens, this could be die off symptoms from bad bacteria, or what’s commonly called the Herxheimer reaction.
+More likely though, particularly if it’s nausea several hours after taking it, this could be die off symptoms from bad bacteria, or what’s commonly called the Herxheimer reaction.
 Reduce dosage as described above and see if this helps.

 With any antioxidant rich and biologically active greens powder like this it’s good practice to take it at least an hour away from important prescription medications.

 Where to Buy Patriot Greens

-Patriot Power Greens is not available at Walmart, GNC, Whole Foods or other retail health stores.
+Patriot Power Greens is not available at Walmart, GNC, Whole Foods or other retail stores.
 The only way to buy this green superfood is at the Patriot Health Alliance website.